AGenchev/esc32/README.md

 I will introduce new bugs.

 First bug: My version has slower floating point operations.
 Thus the control loop is close to take 100% of the CPU time, which is dangerous, because it's timer-driven, e.t. in IRQ.
-Resolution: to rewrite the control loop in integer.
-Not done yet.
+I had to rewrite the control loop in integer.